There are farm fresh harvest and farm animal related events during the summer:

 Bill's Berry Farm in Grandview, WA features a number of free activities which are always available such as children's play area, country tire swing, and a petting zoo.
 On festival days there is a barnyard train, Pumpkin Chunkin (fall), and squeeze your own cider activities (fall).
 These festivals are; The Cherry Festival June 25, Blueberry Daze Festival July 2, Antiques on the Farm July 1-2, Apple and Pumpkin Festival and corn Maze Saturdays September 17-October 22.

-in Yakima, WA, cherries will be ready to pick: June 28 - July 10.
+Washington Fruit Place and Gift Shop in Yakima, WA, cherries will be ready to pick: June 28 - July 10.
 On Saturday July 2 celebrate at the Cherry Festival with a tree cutting by George and Martha Washington, pit-spitting contests, walking tour, cherry tasting, hay rides, U-pick and chocolate-dipped cherries.
 10 a.m.-4 p.m.
 Dates when other fruit is expected to be available.
 Peaches ripe: Aug.
 15 - Sept.
 2, White Peaches ripe : Aug.
 15, Nectarines ripe: Sept.
 5 - 15, Fuji Apples ripe: Oct.
 16 - 25

 At the Silbury Hill Alpaca Farm pet an alpaca, learn about animal care and agriculture.
 Bring a picnic an soak in the farm atmosphere; Grand Opening Weekend is June 25-26.
 Celebrate The peach harvest by picking your own peaches on August 27-28 and September 3-4.
 National Alpaca Days, September 24-25.
 Come and see the quality alpaca products available.